personal projects

 Undo-Redo

-With a tool created for animating cameras, you are prone to be making some kind of mistake at some point, whether big or small, an undo/redo function is essential.This proved to be more diffuclt than we both thought as there are so many edge-cases that you have to keep track of.
-Our method for keeping track of the users action was using a vector, and whenever an action was done, we saved the original information, then we pushed it in our vector.
-If you wanted to redo, all we had to do was pop it and your action was reversed.
+With a tool created for animating cameras, the user will likely make some kind of mistake at some point.
+Regardless if the mistake is big or small, an undo/redo function is essential.This proved to be more difficult than we both thought, as there are so many edge-cases that you have to keep track of.
+Our method for keeping track of the user's action was using a vector, and whenever an action was done, we saved the original information, then we pushed it into our vector.
+If the user wanted to redo, all we had to do was pop it, and the action was reversed.

 Group Projects